Not all gatherings are happy-go-lucky — here, ways to cope with family stress and more.

 This time of year can be triggering for anyone who is estranged from their family, has experienced a big loss or has a strained relationship with certain relatives.

-“We dream of a perfect ‘welcome home,’ a heartwarming gathering that will give us some relief from the stress of the pandemic, working from home and all the worries of the past eighteen months,” says Jean Fitzpatrick, a licensed psychotherapist and relationship therapist.
-“Some families provide that kind of sanctuary, but others embody all the same conflicts and tensions we see in our world: disagreements about vaccines, masking and politics — as well as ordinary rivalries and grievances.”
+“We dream of a perfect ‘welcome home,’ a heartwarming gathering that will give us some relief from the stress of the [year],” says Jean Fitzpatrick, LP, a licensed psychotherapist and relationship therapist in New York City.
+“Some families provide that kind of sanctuary, but others embody all the same conflicts and tensions we see in our world, [such as] disagreements over politics and [social issues], as well as ordinary rivalries and grievances.”

-"Often we try to make get-togethers special or meaningful in these short, intense bursts of time,” says Lia Avellino, licensed clinical social worker and THE WELL Director of Head & Heart.
+"Often we try to make get-togethers special or meaningful in these short, intense bursts of time,” says Lia Avellino, LCSW, advisor of Head & Heart at THE WELL.
 “These expectations may not serve family relationships or the occasion… just because it's the holiday season doesn't mean it erases hard realities."

-Jordan Madison, a licensed clinical marriage and family therapist, echoes Avellino’s point: “[The holiday season] may also be a stressful if you've experienced any trauma at the hands of family members,” says Madison.
+Jordan Madison, LCMFT, echoes Avellino’s point: “[The holiday season] may also be a stressful if you've experienced any trauma at the hands of family members,” says Madison.
 “Seeing certain family members can bring up old emotions that you thought you moved past.”

 If Being Around Family Gives You Anxiety:

-The best thing you can do is be proactive about it, experts say.
+The best thing you can do is be proactive about distressing feelings, experts say.
 “Many times, our anxiety shows us that we have unmet needs,” says Avellino.
-“Consider what needs you may have that aren't being met by your family and identify if you or others outside of your family can support you in getting some of these needs met.”
+“Consider what needs you may have that aren't being met by your family, and identify if you or others outside of your family can support you in getting some of these needs met.”

-Creating a plan around your anxiety minimizes the chances of being surprised by it — which can make you feel more in control.
+When encountering family stress, having a plan around your anxiety minimizes the chances of being surprised by it, which can make you feel more in control.

 If You’re Estranged From Your Family: